Telehealth from pre-pandemic to now

 Blue Cross Blue Shield of Massachusetts, for example, processed more than one million telehealth claims within nine weeks of changing its policy to expand coverage for telephone and virtual visits at no cost to members during the COVID-19 crisis.
 In February 2020, it received approximately 200 telehealth claims per day, but by May 2020 it was receiving 38,000 per day.

-Trust and satisfaction with telehealth also grew substantially over the past year for both patients and physicians.
+Trust and satisfaction with telehealth also grew substantially from 2020 to 2021 for both patients and physicians.

 Ok, so approximately 61.78% of patients in the Sykes survey only tried telehealth because their doctor’s office moved their appointments to virtual visits, but trust and satisfaction in telemedicine still grew.

-Pre-pandemic, 65.6% of patients felt hesitant or doubtful about telemedicine’s quality.
+Pre-pandemic, 65.6% of patients felt hesitant or doubtful about telemedicine’s quality of care.
 Now, 87.82% want to continue using telemedicine for routine visits even after the pandemic.

 Pre-pandemic, 56.4% didn’t think telehealth would provide the same level of care as in-person visits.
 Now, 79.95% believe telemedicine can deliver high-quality care and 74.25% are willing to share health data from digital fitness trackers or smart devices with physicians.

-The Harris Poll found that 35% of people would even replace PCPs for qualified and telehealth-enabled, on-demand physicians.
+The Harris Poll found that 35% of people would even replace primary care physicians with qualified and telehealth-enabled, on-demand physicians.
 About 50% of Gen Z and Millennials agreed.

 In December 2020, CMS moved to permanently expand telehealth by adding 60 services to the Medicare telehealth list that will continue to be covered after the public health emergency.
 CMS also said at the time it would consider adding more in the future.

-As of June 2021, many private payers are still covering telehealth services, and others have made the expansion permanent.
-In May 2020, Blue Cross Blue Shield of Tennessee became the first major insurer to permanently cover primary care, specialty care, and behavioral healthcare virtual visits with in-network providers.
+Many private payers are still covering telehealth services and have made the expansion permanent.
+In May 2020, Blue Cross Blue Shield of Tennessee became the first major insurer to permanently cover primary care, specialty care, and mental healthvirtual visits with in-network clinicians.

 For instance, check out the bipartisan Protecting Rural Telehealth Access Act, introduced in June 2021.

 Even though these changes can help so many people, barriers are still keeping the underprivileged and underserved from care.
-For example, RAND Corporation research found that telehealth usage among the privately insured increased mostly among people who are more affluent and those who live in metropolitan areas.
+For example, RAND Corporation research found that telehealth usage among persons with private health insurance increased mostly among those who were more affluent and those who lived in metropolitan areas.

-Although there are so many things that we can still do to improve access to care, telehealth has made it possible to improve healthcare access for the nation’s most vulnerable patients.
+Although there are so many things that we can still do to improve access to care and reduce health disparities, telehealth has made it possible to improve healthcare system access for the nation’s most vulnerable demographics.
 And that’s just the beginning.
 We likely have only experienced a small portion of telehealth’s potential.

 What is Rivet?